lindig/xs-shipyard/README.md

 Citrix I recommend using `planex-buildenv` which also builds docker containers for building toolstack components.

-**This Docker configuration as of 27 March 2017 does not work reliably.
-The official build of XenServer relies on a patched CentOS base image that isn't publically available.
+**This Docker configuration cannot be used to create binaries that are 100% compatible with official ones.
+Recent official builds of XenServer rely on a patched CentOS base image.
 This creates incompatibilities between binaries created with this Docker image and binaries created with official builds.
-In can be still used to compile code, though.**
+This Docker configuration is still good for development.**

 ## Building and Using the Container

 The main use case is to create a container that provides all dependencies such that a given component can be built inside of it.

 ```sh
 make dundee-bugfix/xenopsd